 The Criminal Justice Internship serves as a structure for awarding credit for prearranged academically-applicable work experiences.
 Students who have satisfactorily completed relevant criminal justice courses may be placed with an approved agency, on a part-time basis.
-Evaluation of the student's performance is the responsibility of the instructor.
+Evaluation of the student's performance is the responsibility of the Criminal Justice faculty.
 A maximum of eight (8) semester hours of credit may be earned by any one student.
-Prerequisites: Previous relevant criminal justice coursework and approval of CRJ Instructor and the Academic Dean.
+Prerequisites: Registration in Criminal Justice A.S.
+(1100) or Criminal Justice A.A.S.
+(0640) program, minimum cumulative GPA of 2.5, CRJ 289 Professional Development Seminar and permission of the Criminal Justice Internship Coordinator.
+Criminal Justice A.A.S.
+(0640) program students who do not meet the prerequisites, shall be enrolled in a restricted elective as an alternative.
 Hours of class per week: To be determined.